 The other names of Hariyali Teej are Sawan Teej and Hariyali Teej.

-This is a very auspicious day for keeping fast for the safety and well-being of their family.
+This is a very auspicious day for keeping fast for the safety and well-being of the family.

 A fast, festival of enjoyment for women

-Unmarried women, those who want to marry good husbands also keep this fast.
+Unmarried women who want to marry good husbands also fast.

-Women enjoy this day by wearing green sari and ornaments, applying henna on their hands, and getting up in full makeup to look beautiful.
+Women enjoy this day by wearing a green sari and ornaments, applying henna on palms and hands, and getting up in full makeup to look beautiful.
 They sing folk songs on swings.

 Nag Panchami date 2025

-Raksha Bandhan or Rakhi festival is observed by brothers and sisters on the last day of Shravan, i.e. Shravan Purnima.
+Raksha Bandhan/ Rakhi festival is observed by brothers and sisters on the last day of Shravan, or Shravan Purnima.

-Shravan Purnima happens on which is not under inauspicious Bhadra effect on Wednesday morning.
+Shravan Purnima, which is not under the inauspicious Bhadra effect on Saturday morning.
 As there is no presence of Bhadra Tithi, Raksha Bandhan will be celebrated on this day.

-Shravan Purnima will be present at the time of sunrise, so this festival will be celebrated on August 9, 2025.
+Purnima will be present at the time of sunrise.
+This festival will be celebrated on Saturday, 9th August, 2025.

 Maha Shivratri Vrat, Puja and significance-Falgun, 2025

-Falgun Maas Shivaratri is one the most auspicious Tithi (day) for the devotees to worship Lord Shiva and perform Puja rituals in the month of Falgun.
+Falgun Maas Shivaratri is one of the most auspicious Tithis (dates) for the devotees to worship Lord Shiva and perform Puja rituals in the month of Falgun.

 It continues till the next day, i.e. on Sunday, for the devotees (Shav and Vaishnava), in